Big Bad Wolf (roller coaster)

 Big Bad Wolf was a suspended roller coaster in the Oktoberfest section of Busch Gardens Williamsburg.
 Designed by Arrow Dynamics, the roller coaster opened to the public on June 15, 1984.
+The Big Bad Wolf celebrated its 25th Anniversary on June 15th, 2009.
 The ride was in service for more than 25 years before closing permanently on September 7, 2009.
 The footers, queue line, and station were re-purposed for Verbolten, a roller coaster that was introduced in 2012.

 History

 Prior to the construction of Big Bad Wolf, Anton Schwarzkopf had designed a prototype ("Flying Coaster") for the park.
 Even though three-quarters of the new ride had been built, the ride was never completed, and was later completely scrapped.
 Busch Gardens then handed the contract to Arrow Dynamics.
 After the failure of The Bat at Kings Island, the company improved their suspended roller coaster concept with banked turns and brakes above the trains.

 On November 10, 1983, Busch Gardens Williamsburg announced that they would be building a new Arrow suspended coaster.
 It would be named Big Bad Wolf and would open in 1984, along with XLR-8 at Six Flags AstroWorld in Houston, Texas.
-Big Bad Wolf was supposed to open on March 18, but its opening got delayed until June.
+Big Bad Wolf was supposed to open on March 18, but its opening was delayed until June.

 After Arrow Dynamics went bankrupt in 2002, spare parts for Big Bad Wolf became more expensive and harder to find.
 The forces of the ride often wore out the trains and track.
 The location, intensity and lack of spare parts made Big Bad Wolf harder to maintain.
-The park would have to replace millions of dollars worth in parts to keep it running, but repairing was far beyond their resources.
+The park would have to replace millions of dollars' worth in parts to keep it running, but repairing was far beyond their resources.

 On July 24, 2009, it was announced that the Big Bad Wolf would be retired after 25 years of operation.
 It officially closed on September 7, 2009.
 The ride vehicle, signage and safety rules sign were being donated to the National Roller Coaster Museum.
 The land once occupied by Big Bad Wolf was cleared afterwards to make room for the construction of Verbolten, a new roller coaster that opened at the park in 2012.

 While the Drachen Fire roller coaster was in operation from 1992 to 1998, guests waiting in its line queue could view the Big Bad Wolf's village-themed area of the ride, as the pathway was situated nearby and offered a viewing area.
 Access to the viewing area was closed following Drachen Fire's demise in 1998.
 The final drop and turns were still visible to guests on the Rhinefield Bridge area of the park, which continues to provide unobstructed views of Verbolten.

+In October 2024, Busch Gardens announced another successor to Big Bad Wolf, named Big Bad Wolf: The Wolf's Revenge.
+This ride is an inverted coaster by Bolliger & Mabillard and uses the same station building as Drachen Fire.
+The ride opened May 23, 2025.